 You don’t have to figure this out on your own.

 Shadow Work Exercise #1: Seeing Yourself in Others

-For this reason, it is a good idea to take 5 to 10 minutes at the end of each day to go over your interactions or conversations with others, along with how you reacted to these interactions.
+For this reason, it is a good idea to take 5 to 10 minutes at the end of each day to review your interactions or conversations with others, along with how you reacted to them.

 When another person bothers or irritates you, it might indicate disowned parts of yourself.
 One activity you can do is to journal about negative interactions you have with others.

 What happened?
 Why don’t you like this person?
 What character traits do they possess that turn you off?